christine-malloy/devops-portfolio/README.md

 5. Production deploy.
 Once the feature has been rubber stamped by QA and product, the feature can go out to the production environment.
 The pipelines and automations built to support this are typically built by the devops team, but in smaller shops may be built by the developers themselves.
 6. Perhaps the most crucial step, this final step is for monitoring, feedback, and iteration.
 Invariably, engineers don't get it right the first time, because codifying an abstract use case into a script a computer can run is challenging.

-It's essential to have a pipeline that gathers feedback and feeds it back it the begining of the SDLC, so software can be improved upon.
+It's essential to have a pipeline that gathers feedback and feeds it back it the beginning of the SDLC, so software can be improved upon.
 This is agile.

-Devops can and ideally should ecompass this entire process.
+Devops can and ideally should encompass this entire process.
 The role often starts with pipelines around continuous integration and delivery, but the role can offer much more to a shop in order to improve the software development experience in general.

-## Devops Contiuum
+## Devops continuum

 ![DevOps Continuum](devops_contiuum.jpg)